meilisearch/meilisearch-dart/README.md

 ]
 ```

-#### Custom Search
+#### Custom Search <!-- omit in toc -->

-All the supported options are described in the search parameters section of the documentation.
+All the supported options are described in the [search parameters](https://docs.meilisearch.com/guides/advanced_guides/search_parameters.html) section of the documentation.

 ```dart
 var result = await index.search(